 Data Modeler: Enables you to create diagrams from existing database schemas, generate DDL statements, and create reports.
 See The Data Modeler Page.

-Schema Drop-Down List
+User Drop-Down List

 Log: Opens a dialog that shows the list of HTTP calls made during your SQL Developer Web session.